AssetOrbit

 Gramophone

-The motive phase is the first group of trading patterns to learn, consisting of two distinct patterns with a five-wave structure.
+The motive phase is the first group of trading patterns to be learned, consisting of two distinct patterns with a five-wave structure.
 These patterns can be identified as they move in the direction of the larger trend.
 To make it easier, each wave is labeled with numbers from 1 through 5, as shown in the image.

 The market’s movement is not uniform, with waves 1, 3, and 5 indicating a larger trend and waves 2 and 4 indicating the opposite direction.
 This pattern is consistent across all Motive Wave patterns.
 After the end of the Motive pattern, a corrective wave is initiated, indicating a change in the trend.
 Motive waves are divided into two types: Diagonal and Impulse.